updated February 2022, originally published October 2021

 Wine.
 Artisan foods.
 Michelin-starred dining.
 And did I mention wine?
-Paso Robles, located just three-and-a-half hours away from both major city centers in California, is the high-vibe, low-key wine country escape that a lot of us could use right now.
-Paso Robles wineries offer something totally different from the usual Napa and Sonoma places, and for Los Angeles peeps, Paso Robles is much closer.
+Paso Robles, just three-and-a-half hours away from both major city centers in California, is the high-vibe, low-key wine country escape that a lot of us could use right now.
+Paso Robles wineries offer something totally different from the usual Napa and Sonoma places.
+And for Los Angeles peeps, Paso Robles is much closer.

-This Guide has the best Paso Robles wineries, along with recommendations for where to stay, where to eat, and what to do in addition to wine tasting, so you can plan your own perfect wine country getaway.
+This Guide has a list of some of the best Paso Robles wineries.
+In addition, it has recommendations for where to stay, where to eat, and what to do in addition to wine tasting, so you can plan your own perfect wine country getaway.
 And if you can't quite squeeze a trip into your schedule in the immediate future, I've included some specific food and Paso Robles wine pairings at the end so you can "do Paso" at home.

 How to Pronounce "Paso Robles"

 I know.
 "Paso Robles" looks Spanish.
 Guess what.
 It is Spanish and the full name "El Paso de Robles" translates to "The Pass of Oak Trees."
 However, despite your high school Spanish teacher's drilling and trilling, Paso Robles is absolutely not pronounced "Paso Rrroe-bless."
 The correct pronunciation is "Paso Row-bulls," rhymes with "nobles."
 But hey, now that you're "in the know," you can just call it the shortened "Paso" like the rest of us locals. **

 ** I am not officially a "local" but whatever, technicalities.

 Where and What Exactly is Paso Robles?

 Paso Robles is both a town AND the entire wine region that surrounds that town.